 We have two restrooms available, one inside the FIG, as well as one in the Lightcatcher building.
 Our child-friendly restrooms are wheelchair accessible and contain Koala Kare changing stations.

-Food is not allowed in the FIG, or the Museum galleries; however, covered drinks are allowed in the FIG only.
+Food is not allowed in the FIG, or the Museum galleries; however, water bottles are allowed in the FIG only.

 Please email us if you have questions about your visit that are not answered here.